• The Gables, Churt

 WLA’s professional service involved intensive examination and justification of the scheme design, which was approved despite being counter to planning policy.
 The application design was required to demonstrate a substantial reduction in built form from the existing glasshouses and to offer a material improvement in visual impact when viewed from the adjacent AONB.
 The completed project also provides significant ecological benefits through wildlife mitigation and extensive planting of indigenous trees.

-WLA’s appointment included high-quality CGI visualisations, including an animation in support of the planning and marketing stages of the project..
+Our appointment included high-quality CGI visualisations, including an animation in support of the planning and marketing stages of the project.

 Request a free, no-obligation consultation to discuss your project.